TianshunGu/TianshunGu.github.io/_pages/about.md

       display: none;
     "
   >
     Thank you.
-Wishing you smooth progress in research, papers, and funding.
+Wishing you every success in your research, publications, and future funding.
   </div>
 </div>